-Contact an agent or a representative from The Hartford about these cost-effective solutions that help take the guesswork out of selecting the right small business insurance coverage for your photography business or videography business.
+Contact an agent or a representative from The Hartford about these endorsements.
+We can help take the guesswork out of selecting the right insurance coverage.

 If you have employees, use a car for work, or work from home, your photography and video studio business may also benefit from:

-Required by most states, workers’ compensation insurance provides benefits to employees of your photography business for work-related injuries or illnesses.
-These benefits include medical care, wages from lost work time, and more.
+Workers’ compensation insurance is a requirement for most states.
+It provides benefits to employees for work-related injuries or illnesses.
+These benefits include helping an employee pay for medical care, partial wages from lost work time, and more.

-And if a worker’s family should sue you, workers’ compensation insurance coverage can help you with related legal fees.
-Businesses, including photography studios and videography studios, have been turning to The Hartford for workers’ compensation insurance coverage for more than a century.
+And if a worker’s family should sue you, workers’ compensation insurance coverage can help you pay related legal fees.
+Businesses have been turning to The Hartford for workers’ compensation insurance coverage for more than a century.

-Do you use your car to pick up supplies for your studio, transport equipment to a photo shoot, visit clients for consultations, or more?
+Do you use your car to pick up supplies for your studio?
+To transport equipment to a photo shoot?
+To visit clients for consultations?
+Or more?

-A Business Auto Policy provides Commercial Auto Insurance coverage usually not included in a personal auto insurance policy.
-It can help cover you – or an employee – when an owned vehicle, used for your photography or videography business’s purposes, is involved in an accident.
+Commercial auto insurance provides coverage usually not included in a personal auto policy.
+It can help cover you or an employee when an owned vehicle used for your photography or videography business is involved in an accident.

 - Do I shoot or edit photography or videography for work at my home?